 Mandalao Elephant Conservation Experience

-Enjoy time with adult and baby elephants in this wonderful half day morning experience, located about 40 minutes from Luang Prabang.
+Enjoy time with adult elephants in this wonderful half day morning experience, located about 40 minutes from Luang Prabang.
 This is a small and shared educational experience that is a fantastic way to learn about these incredible creatures.

 Private Sunset Cruise

 Take a private cruise along the Mekong at sunset.
 Enjoy drinks and snacks and watch the colours change as the sun sinks towards the horizon, and take in the beautiful scenery around you.

 Rise early and travel to the roads outside one of Luang Prabang’s monasteries.
 Here you can witness the monks emerging at dawn to collect their alms for the day, with their saffron robes creating a bright contrast against the soft morning light.

 This evening you will have the chance to take part in The Baci, one of the oldest traditions in Laos.
 This ceremony is believed to balance the spirits in the body, and to bring good luck and health to participants.

 Visit the Phathok Cave

 Accompanied by a guide, explore the historical Phathok cave, a fascinating and poignant reminder of the impact of war upon this region.